Programme Eligibility

 Managed Apprenticeships (MAs)

-To be eligible for fees support through the TTAF, MAs must:
+To have been eligible for fees support through the TTAF, MAs had to:

-• be approved and funded through the SAC level 3 and above fund by the TEC; and
+• be approved and funded through the SAC3+ Fund by the TEC, and

 • have been delivered and reported as MAs delivery in the SDR before 1 June 2020, or have been determined by the TEC to be an eligible programme.